rbuerki/projects-ml/customer_lifetime_value_modelling/README.md

 # customer_lifetime_value_modelling
 A repository containing code and data for a project modelling customer lifetime value (clv) in non-contracutal business.

-This project is based on an excellent [blogpost](https://towardsdatascience.com/whats-a-customer-worth-8daf183f8a4f) by Susan Li published on Medium.
+It is based on a [blogpost](https://towardsdatascience.com/whats-a-customer-worth-8daf183f8a4f) by Susan Li published on Medium.

-### Introduction to the project and methodology
+### Introduction to the project

 In e-Commerce or the stationary retail business, the relationships between businesses and customers are non-contractual.
 In the non-contractual world, customers go away silently This makes CLV calculation tricky.
 We have to look at a customer’s purchase history and the time since his last transaction and ask a question: is the customer alive but dormant, or is the customer “dead” (“alive” means customers interact with us, “die” means they become inactive as customers)?

+### Methodology, additional resources

 The methodology is based on paper by Dr. Peter Fader of Wharton.
 The paper ("Counting Your Customers") can be found in the repository.
-The complex underlying mathematics is handled by the lifetimes package (see below, and thanks for that!)
+The complex underlying mathematics is handled by the lifetimes package (see below for link.)

+**Additional resources:**
+- Good [blogpost](https://towardsdatascience.com/survival-analysis-intuition-implementation-in-python-504fde4fcf8e) explaining the general concept (and python implementation) behind `survival analysis`

 ### Install